ferdunt/CodeWars/6 kyu/Persistent Bugger/README.md

 The solution to this problem is written in JavaScript the detail about the problem is below and you can check the solution above.

-## 💬 Description 💬

-Write a function, persistence, that takes in a positive parameter num and returns its multiplicative persistence, which is the number of times you must multiply the digits in num until you reach a single digit.

 ## 🥚 Input 🥚

 ```